kamblevishalkeshav/earth-on-web/README.md

 - Adjustable inclination and rotation effects for LEO and MEO satellites.

 # Roadmap
 The Mercator view is still a work in progress.
-I haven’t quite found the right approach or the right prompt—to get helpful guidance from ChatGPT to complete it.
+I haven’t yet found the right approach or the right prompt—to get helpful guidance from ChatGPT to complete it.
+I'm currently using the O3 version with deep thinking enabled.

 # License